aiidateam/aiida-common-workflows/docs/source/workflows/composite/eos.rst

   A relaxation is performed on each re-scaled structure in order to create the EoS.

 * ``scale_factors``.
-  (Type: a list of Python flot or int, wrapped in the AiiDA data type `List`_).
+  (Type: a list of Python float or int values, wrapped in the AiiDA `List`_ data type).
   The scale factors at which the volume and total energy of the structure should be computed.
   This input is optional since the scale factors can be set in an alternative way (see next input).

 * ``scale_count`` and ``scale_increment``.
   (Type: an AiiDA `Int`_ and `Float`_ respectively, the data format devoted to the specification of integers and floats in AiiDA).
-  This two inputs can be used in conjunction to set the scaling factors for the EoS.
+  These two inputs can be used together to set the scaling factors for the EoS.
   The ``scale_count`` indicates the number of points to compute for the EoS and the ``scale_increment`` sets the relative difference between consecutive scaling factors.
   The scaling factors will always be centered around ``1``.
   If the ``scale_factors`` port is specified, these two inputs are ignored.